 More Fun and Fancy Cocktails to Enjoy!

-1 Combine ingredients: Add gin, simple syrup, and lemon juice to a cocktail shaker.
+Add gin, simple syrup, and lemon juice to a cocktail shaker.
 Throw in a few cubes of ice and shake until the shaker forms a frost.
-Strain into a Champagne flute or coupe.
+Strain into glass.

 |Amount per serving|

 |% Daily Value*|

 |Total Fat 0g||0%|

 |Saturated Fat 0g||0%|